SM2A/TCP_Router/README.md

 # TCP Router

-This repository contains my Computer Networks course Projects (Spring 2022) at University of Tehran.
+This repository contains my Computer Networks course Project (Spring 2022) at University of Tehran.